gnois/luaty/README.md

   * function parameter and argument count difference
   * inconsistence use of variables

-Luaty uses a type checker which could only infer a limited subset of Lua.
+The type checker could only infer a very limited subset of Lua, and is probably wrong in non trivial cases.
-The type checker assumes the type of a variable as the union of all the types assigned to it.
-This means warning will not be given for reassignment of different types to the same variable.

 Lua code will be generated regardless of warning by the static analyzer.

 ```